tencentyun/intlcloud-documents/API/监控与管理/访问管理/简介_intl.md

 - The API "GetFederationToken" is used to issue credentials, which are assigned with custom validity period and access permissions to a user with federated identity (a user managed by your local account system).

 ## Role-related APIs
 A role in CAM is a virtual sub-account.
 You can grant permissions to the role, and specify the users that can assume the role.
 A role can be associated with more than one account, and any authorized account can use the services this role assumes.
 In addition, unlike a standard account, a role does not have long-term credentials (passwords or API keys).
-Instead, CAM will ceate dynamic temporary credentials for the user who are applying for a role.
-You can use and manage the roles by calling the APIs described in this document.
+Instead, CAM will create dynamic temporary credentials for the user applying for a role.
+You can control and manage roles by calling the APIs described in this document.

 ### 1. Terms
 Below is the list of common terms used in this document: